Welcome New Students!

-Training for graduate student teaching assistants (TA) in the spring semester will be held on Friday, January 7 from 4:00 to 5:30pm EST. Grad TAs must also register for UNIV400 Professional Development for Graduate Teaching Assistants in SIS and complete the webinar in Canvas (already open).
-See more information.
+Required training for graduate student teaching assistants (TA) in the spring semester will be held on Thursday, January 12 from 9:00am to 12:00pm (immediately before our new student welcome event) in Thwing Ballroom.
+Grad TAs must also register for UNIV400 Professional Development for Graduate Teaching Assistants in SIS and complete the webinar in Canvas.
+Please direct questions to email@example.com.

 Last Day to Register for Spring Classes